RNV-siva-karthik/classification-of-pima-indians-dataset/README.md

-**pima indians diabetes classification** you can download thhe dataset from machine learning reposiroty of UCI, this attemp gave me the highest accuracy of about 75%
+**pima indians diabetes classification** you can download the dataset from machine learning repository of UCI, this attemp gave me the highest accuracy of about 75%